TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-10-on_data_structures_in_ruby.markdown

 ---
 layout: post
 title:      "On Data Structures in Ruby"
-date:       2018-11-10 19:54:10 +0000
+date:       2018-11-10 14:54:11 -0500
 permalink:  on_data_structures_in_ruby
 ---

 What are data structures and why are they so important?
 Data structures achieve the critical task of storing information and giving structure to data.
-Data structures make our programming lives so much easier, so let's see what all the hub hub is about.
+Data structures make our programming lives so much easier, so let's see what all the hubhub is about.

 The first and simplest data structure we will discuss is the array.
 An array is a collection of ordered data with an integer index.
 The following is an example of an array: